sajeetharan/awe-azure/README.md

 # awe-azure
-A curated list of awesome Azure e Resource, libraries, open source repos, guides, blogs, and other resources.
+A curated list of awesome Azure Resources, libraries, open source repos, guides, blogs, and other resources.

 ## Newsfeeds, Updates, Roadmap